-Michael Doran is a Senior Fellow at the Hudson Institute in Washington, DC.
+Michael Doran is a senior fellow at Hudson Institute.
 He specializes in Middle East security issues.

 In the administration of President George W. Bush, Doran served in the White House as a senior director in the National Security Council, where he was responsible for helping to devise and coordinate United States strategies on a variety of Middle East issues, including Arab-Israeli relations and U.S. efforts to contain Iran and Syria.
 He also served in the Bush administration as a senior advisor in the State Department and a deputy assistant secretary of defense in the Pentagon.

 Born in Kokomo, Indiana, Doran went to elementary school in Carmel, outside of Indianapolis, before his family moved to Fullerton, California, where he graduated from Sunny Hills High School.
-He received a B.A. from Stanford and an M.A. and Ph.D. in Near Eastern Studies from Princeton.
+He received a B.A. from Stanford University and an M.A. and Ph.D. in Near Eastern Studies from Princeton University.

-Before coming to Hudson, Doran was a Senior Fellow at the Brookings Institution.
-He has also held teaching positions at NYU, Princeton, and the University of Central Florida.
+Before coming to Hudson, Doran was a senior fellow at the Brookings Institution.
+He has also held teaching positions at New York University, Princeton University, and the University of Central Florida.
 His latest book, Ike’s Gamble, was published by Free Press in 2016.
-He appears frequently on television, and has published extensively in Foreign Affairs, The American Interest, Commentary, Mosaic Magazine, The Wall Street Journal, The Washington Post, and The New York Times.
+He appears frequently on television, and has published extensively in Foreign Affairs, The American Interest, Commentary, Mosaic, The Wall Street Journal, The Washington Post, and The New York Times.